 The word “proof” is typically used as a noun meaning “evidence”, but when used as a verb means to “verify.”
 Accordingly, both “proof” and “prove” have the same meaning when used as a verb to verify.

 Therefore, you can use either “proof” or “prove” as they are both acceptable.

 The use of the word “proof” or “proofing” is more commonly used when it relates to baking, meaning the process of verifying if the fermentation process has occurred.

 For this article, we will spell the word “Proofing” as it is commonly known and focus on this fermentation step process.

 Let’s learn about pizza dough proofing!

 What is Pizza Dough Proofing?

-Pizza dough proofing most commonly refers to the final stage of the dough fermentation process.
+Pizza dough proofing most commonly refers to the final stage of the dough fermentation process or final proofing.

 In this stage, the pizza dough is set to rise for a second time after the dough balls are shaped but before the pizza is shaped.